 Stayin' Alive - A Tribute to the Bee Gees

-Stayin’ Alive sells out every time it comes to The Lyric, so get your tickets early.
-They’ll make you feel like dancing.
+Stayin’ Alive sells out every time the group comes to The Lyric, so get your tickets early.
+You won’t want to mend a broken heart.